Guiding Your Team Through Organizational Change

 Tip: Identify where the change aligns with what is valuable to each person.
 Help them see what they can gain, not just what they might lose.
 Invite them to see what value they can contribute or co-create for others.

 Trap to avoid: Don’t focus solely on individual gains.
-In organisational changes, not everyone will benefit equally.
+In organizational changes, not everyone will benefit equally.
 Balance individual gains with a sense of collective purpose and be transparent when the benefits aren’t immediately clear for some.

 4. Clear Expectations

 Here’s where things can get tricky.
-The stated organisational change may be described in broad terms, but your team members will most likely want specific, actionable steps.
+The stated organizational change may be described in broad terms, but your team members will most likely want specific, actionable steps.
 You can bridge that gap and create clarity where there might be ambiguity, with what is within your local control.

 Tip: Develop clear expectations with your team members.
-Where the organisation’s directives are vague, provide a framework to describe the direction the team can take even if you can’t specify a destination or end goal.
+Where the organization’s directives are vague, provide a framework to describe the direction the team can take even if you can’t specify a destination or end goal.

 Trap to avoid: Don’t pretend to have all the answers, especially when the desired change endgame is still evolving.
 Instead, be honest about the uncertainty and invite the team into sense-making mode to take useful local action that makes sense with at least 1 or 2 next steps.
 Mental flexibility is key here, as expectations may shift over time.